jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 The Incognito module, originally a standalone application, is now integrated into Meterpreter.
 It allows impersonation of user tokens after successful exploitation.
 This module can also display a list of tokens available for impersonation.

-1. <u>Initial Access:</u> Perform an nmap scan on the system and then try to exploit any services on an open port to get a meterpreter session.
+1. **Initial Access:** Perform an nmap scan on the system and then try to exploit any services on an open port to get a meterpreter session.

-2. <u>Check Privileges</u>: Can confirm the current user with `getuid` and then check their privileges with `getprivs`.
+2. **Check Privileges**: Can confirm the current user with `getuid` and then check their privileges with `getprivs`.
 Make sure it has at least of one the three privileges:
 	- **SeAssignPrimaryToken**
 	- **SeCreateToken**
 	- **SeImpersonatePrivilege**

-3. <u>Load Incognito</u>: Load the incognito extension from the meterpreter session.
+3. **Load Incognito**: Load the incognito extension from the meterpreter session.
 ```
 load incognito
 ```

-4. <u>View Access Tokens</u>: Run `list_tokens` to view the available access tokens.
+4. **View Access Tokens**: Run `list_tokens` to view the available access tokens.
 Note any potential admin accounts
 ```
 list_tokens -u
 ```

-5. <u>Impersonate a Token</u>: Use `impersonate_token` for the actual impersonation, copy/paste the admin user within quotes.
+5. **Impersonate a Token**: Use `impersonate_token` for the actual impersonation, copy/paste the admin user within quotes.
 ```
 impersonate_token "ATTACKDEFENSE\Administrator"
 ```